-Examples of our future initiatives at LFSA include:
+Examples of our past, current, and future initiatives at the LFSA include:

 Research support that will directly impact the screenings and treatments of those with LFS.

 Conference hosting for families to meet, support each other and share the most current LFS information presented by top international LFS researchers at our LFS Association Symposiums.
 (Click here for our 2016 LFS conference.)